-Dr. Yin is studying how phosphatidylinositol 4,5 bisphosphate (PIP2), a membrane lipid, regulates the actin scaffold in proliferating and apoptotic cells.
+Dr. Yin is studying how the membrane lipids phosphatidylinositol 4,5 bisphosphate (PIP2) and phosphatidylinositol 4 phosphate (PI4P) regulates the actin scaffold and membrane trafficking in proliferating and autophagic cells.
 She focuses on the lipid kinases that synthesize PIP2 and the regulatory proteins that respond to PIP2.
 Her lab is currently pursuing the following projects:

 - PIP2 regulates the actin cytoskeleton,vesicle transport, intracellular calcium signaling and apoptosis

 - PI4P regulation of the actin cytoskeleton, Golgi trafficking and autophagy

 - Differential targeting of type II phosphatidylinositol 4 kinase alpha and beta to the Golgi and the plasma membrane

 - Phosphoinositide regulation of the actin cytoskeleton, membrane trafficking and autophagy